openshift/enhancements/enhancements/arbiter-clusters.md

 setup the cluster with an arbiter node.
 Adding a new machine type similar to the flow for `master` and `workers` machines.
-As an example if the intent is to generate 1 `arbiter` machine and 2 `master` machines, the user specifies a `MachinePool` `installConfig.arbiterNode` field with the desired replicas.
+As an example if the intent is to generate 1 `arbiter` machine and 2 `master` machines, the user specifies a `MachinePool` for `installConfig.arbiter` field with the desired replicas.

-The `arbiterNode` will be a `MachinePool` object that will enforce at least 1 replica, and at least 2 replicas for the `controlPlane`.
-When no `arbiterNode` field is supplied regular flow will validate.
-When `arbiterNode` is supplied 2 replicas will be valid for for `controlPlane` as long as an `arbiterNode` is specified.
+The `arbiter` will be a `MachinePool` object that will enforce at least 1 replica, and at least 2 replicas for the `controlPlane`.
+When no `arbiter` field is supplied regular flow will validate.
+When `arbiter` is supplied 2 replicas will be valid for for `controlPlane` as long as an `arbiter` is specified.

+Some validation we will enforce:

+1. Only on BareMetal installs.
+2. Minimum 1 Arbiter replica if Arbiter is defined.
+3. Minimum 2 Master replica when Arbiter is defined.

 `installConfig.yaml`